A dream doesn’t become reality through magic; it takes sweat, determination and hard work.– Colin Powell

 Step 5 – Automate Retirement and College Savings

 The key to long-term wealth building is investing, and investing often.
 The way to accomplish that is by setting up a plan that works for you and automating it.
 From your workplace 401k, to your brokerage IRA and 529, nearly everything can be set up to work in the background.
+In Step 5, Automate Retirement and College Savings, you will learn how to put everything on autopilot.

 Set it, and forget it.